Find Affordable College Courses

 $2,474 Average Tuition & Fees

 Our analysis found Valencia College to be the best value school for health professions students who want to pursue a degree in Florida.
-Located in the large city of Orlando, Valencia College is a public school with a very large student population.
+Located in the large city of Orlando, Valencia College is a public school with a fairly large student population.

 The average tuition and fees for an in-state undergraduate at Valencia College are $2,474 a year.
 While working on their degree, health professions majors at Valencia College accumulate an average of around $17,932 in student debt.